Shoebox Project 2021

 100+ volunteer team of sorters

 more about the PROJECT

 When we first began the project, shoeboxes were prepared for Smile International but after a decade as one of their largest contributors and going out with them to deliver shoeboxes in Kosovo, the charity wound up operations in Eastern Europe to focus on its other areas.
 However, we realised how big a difference the shoeboxes made to the lives of the people receiving them as well the huge part they play in church life each year and so we found another charity that worked in a similar region, called Link to Hope.
-Despite OUR initial scale-back of operations as we sought a new charity, the people of Hitchin have continued to show their generosity and support for the Shoebox Appeal - 2020 planning with Covid-19 regulations is well underway!
+Despite OUR initial scale-back of operations as we sought a new charity, the people of Hitchin have continued to show their generosity and support for the Shoebox Appeal - 2021 planning with Covid-19 prevention is well underway!